saphcarter/animle/README.md

 6. This opens up the website at http://127.0.0.1:5000

 ### Unit tests
+##### Python Class Unit Test
 A python class unit test for testing models and their functions
 1. from WSL terminal, run command:

         flask_app$ python3 models_test.py
 2. This was our output

         test_correct_login (__main__.ModelsTest) ... ok
         test_incorrect_login (__main__.ModelsTest) ... ok